 One of the most widely used types of segmentation is behavioral.
 In behavioral segmentation, marketers focus on consumers' behaviors and characteristics — how they spend their time, hobbies, personality types, etc.

-The benefits of segmentation in marketing
+The benefits of market segmentation

 - Allows you to apply different strategies to specific audience groups depending on what they're looking for, the issues they face, or what they love doing.

 - Facilitates better engagement with your target demographic, allows you to be more relevant to your audience, and helps you create more value